alashkov83/hydrocluster/README.md

 the functionally important regions of the molecules.
 The interaction with them should be taken into account, for example, when evaluating molecular docking solutions.
-Hydrocluster programm is based on ensity-Based Spatial Clustering of Applications with Noise (DBSCAN).
+Hydrocluster programm is based on ensity-Based Spatial Clustering of Applications with Noise (DBSCAN) \[1].
-Atomic coordinates, their type and description of amino acid residues (a. r.) and chemical groups are loaded from a file of the PDB, mmCIF formats, or directly from the Protein Data Bank.
+Atomic coordinates, their type and description of amino acid residues (a. r.) and chemical groups \[2] are loaded from a file of the PDB, mmCIF formats, or directly from the Protein Data Bank.
 For each a.r. (or chemical group) from the table of relative hydrophobicity center of mass of non-H atoms is calculated.
-As weights in the cluster analysis, various tables of a.r. hydrophobicity known in the literature are used. \[1-4].
-Separately, for clustering electrically charged amino acid residues, the function of calculating weighting coefficients as modules of partial charges of side groups according to the formulas, which are derived from the Henderson-Hasselbach equation, is implemented \[5].
+As weights in the cluster analysis, various tables of a.r. \[3-7] (group \[2]) hydrophobicity known in the literature are used (see Table1 or Table2).
+Separately, for clustering electrically charged amino acid residues, the function of calculating weighting coefficients as modules of partial charges of side groups according to the formulas, which are derived from the Henderson-Hasselbach equation, is implemented \[8].
 As hyperparameters DBSCAN uses the epsilon neighborhood radius (eps) and the minimum number of neighbors (min\_samples).
-Eps is defined as the maximum distance (in Angstrom) between the centers of mass of hydrophobic a.r. (or chemical group) which are adjacent in one cluster.
-The min\_samples/eps\^{3} ratio is proportional to the maximum distribution density of the centers of mass of the hydrophobic a.r. (or chemical group).
-Silhouette score
+Eps is defined as the maximum distance (in Angstrom) between the centers of mass of hydrophobic a.r. (or chemical groups) which are adjacent in one cluster.
+The min\_samples/eps\^{3} ratio is proportional to the maximum distribution density of the centers of mass of the hydrophobic a.r. (or chemical groups).
-\[6] and Calinski and Harabasz score \[7] and DBCV
-\[8] are used as the quality criteria for cluster analysis.
+Internal clustering validation measures (descibed in Table 3) are used as the quality criteria for cluster analysis.
 For clusters of complex shape, it is better to use the silhouette coefficient.
 At the same time, Calinski and Harabaz score, which uses the distance between the element and the center of the cluster,